oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 ### View All Geo Replication Sessions

-A new main tab will be added to the oVirt webadmin UI which will list all the geo replications in the cluster.
-This tab will not be available in the System level and this will be shown if a Gluster enabled cluster is selected in the System Tree.
+A new sub tab will be added to the Volumes main tab in oVirt webadmin UI which will list all the geo-replication sessions for the selected volume.

 ### Start a new Geo-Replication Session